-Enjoy Dos Rios base camp with a walk along the 0.25-mile pathway beside the edge of the pond.
-Have a picnic and barbecue with friends and family in a ramada overlooking the pond and view amazing birds.
+Enjoy Dos Rios base camp with a walk along the quarter-mile pathway beside the edge of the pond.
+Have a picnic and barbecue with friends and family in an ADA accessible ramada overlooking the pond and view amazing birds.
 Join a guided experience or go for a hike.
+Please note, the pond is not available for water access at this time.